BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Installation

-- Buy kettle
-  - stainless steel or aluminium kettle, iron enamel kettle will rust, produce off-flavors for beer and finally leak.
-- Buy hole punch
-  - round: 1.5" BSP - 47mm hole punch, tri-clamp: requires welding tri-clamp ferrule (64mm OD, 43mm ID), foldback: 1" BSP - 32.5mm hole punch
+Now it is time to install the heating element in the kettle.
+Make sure your kettle has the right dimensions for your intended batch size, like 20/50L (5/15 gal), and fits your element.
+We did not discuss kettles before, but there are a few remarks to be made about kettle materials.
+We would recommend getting a stainless steel or aluminium kettle as they last, are easy to clean, hardly ever corrode (rust) and hence do *not* produce off-flavours in your beer.
+We would advise against getting an iron enamel kettle as the enamel will crack invariably when drilling.
+With the wear and tear of heating and cooling, small cracks in the enamel will grow over time and expose the iron below.
+Iron will rust easily in the hot, wet and slightly acidic brewing environment and only alleviate the problem.
+Do **not** get an iron enamel kettle.

+To create a nice, clean cut hole in your kettle wall we would recommend getting an hole punch.
+1 - 1.5" metal drill bits are not available to the average consumer, nor are the professional high torque drills they require to operate.
+Sheet metal hole punches require a small pilot hole and can be pulled through the metal kettle wall with a bolt and a wrench.

+Our round heating elements have a 1.5" BSP thread, we sell a 47mm hole punch to make the required hole in the kettle wall.
+The hole punch diameter is a little over 1.5" to accommodate the thread.
+The foldback heating elements have a 1" BSP thread, and we sell a 32.5mm hole punch to create the required hole.
+For tri-clamp elements we assume you buy a kettle with a preinstalled tri-clamp ferrule, or know what you are doing when welding one on there.

+Next is a step-by-step guide to create the hole in the kettle wall, and install your element.
+For foldback elements you want to connect the wiring before installation.
+Keep a 9.5mm metal cutting drill bit, a hand held drill (low speed, high torque), and a 40mm adjustable wrench at hand.
+For stainless steel kettles we recommend a cobalt head drill bit.

-  - install heating element, follow guide.
-Verhaal over heating element height?
+TODO: Verhaal over heating element height?
+Elco, verhaal correct?

 ![Install-element-1](../images/heating-element-install-guide.svg)

 **Note:** the procedure shown in the install guide above is for foldback elements.
 Round elements have their locknut on the outside of the kettle wall.

-#### Water level float switch
+The rest of the procedure is the same.

+TODO: vraag Elco, wordt er een handleiding meegeleverd bij de elementen?

+#### Dry fire protection

  Our heating elements are designed to heat water and will overheat and scorch when fired in air.
 Hence you want to install a water level float switch (float switch) in your kettle to add dry fire protection to your heating element.
 Make sure the switch switches only *after* the heating element is fully submerged.
 How to include the float switch in your control loop will be discussed in the [next](#operation) section.
 For automated brewing setups you might want a to add float switch at the top of your kettle too, to prevent it from overflowing.